• Skip to primary navigation

 You may also want to use a customer relationship manager (CRM).
 CRMs can track client activity, and you can collect data on the people who request free trials or who join your email list.

 And as you use all of those programs, you may want to use another tool to track the results of your full-funnel marketing strategies.
-You may find that you have some gaps, and you can decide how to fill them and increase leads and conversions.
+You may find some gaps, and you can decide how to fill them and increase leads and conversions.

 Using a variety of tools can make running a funnel a lot easier.
 Then, you’ll have more time to review data and focus on how to improve your efforts for future campaigns.